THINGS TO KNOW ABOUT THE SKI-CLUB

 The career of Hannes Schneider – one of the greatest athletes of 1920s and 1930s ski racing – began when he was given his first pair of skis at the age of thirteen.
-He developed a new downhill technique and at a mere seventeen years of age, he became the first permanent skiing instructor of the region, leading to him start St. Anton am Arlberg’s first ski school in December 1921.
-Later on, he made a name for himself as an author of books as well as an actor in films.
+He developed a new downhill technique and at a mere seventeen years of age, he became the first permanent skiing instructor of the region, leading to him starting St. Anton am Arlberg’s first ski school in December 1921.
+Later on, he made a name for himself as an author as well as an actor.

-Over the course of the past season 2019/20, 492 new members were accepted into the SCA.
-Hence, the current membership count for the year 2020 comprises 9,158 club members.
+In the past club year 2022/23, 589 new members were admitted to the SCA at the various Stammtisch-Meetings.
+Hence, the current membership count for the year 2023 comprises 9,016 club members.

-Ski-Club Arlberg is especially proud of the fact that its members originate from 61 countries!
-This impressive number of Ski-Club Arlberg members is made possible only by the dedicated village representatives, managing committee members and friends of the Ski-Club Arlberg who constantly attract new members.
+The Ski-Club Arlberg is particularly proud of the fact that its members originate from 57 countries!
+This impressive number of Ski-Club Arlberg members is only possible because all local representatives, board members and friends of Ski-Club Arlberg have recruited new club members.